 An exercise in traditional wooden boat construction.

 During the Victorian period, Amesbury skiffs were a common sight at resorts and as tenders for harbor use and clamming.
 They are a variation of the dory and are built in much the same manner; communally they are called “dory-skiffs.”

-Founded in 1792in Lowell, Msassachusetts, Lowell’s Boat Shop is the birthplace of the American fishing dory.
+Founded in 1793 in Amesbury, Msassachusetts, Lowell’s Boat Shop is the birthplace of the American fishing dory.
 Thousands of dories and skiffs were manufactured at Lowell’s throughout the last two centuries.
 We invite you to join professional boatbuilder Graham McKay in constructing a traditional 14′ Amesbury rowing skiff.
 As lead boatbuilder at Lowell’s, Graham has extensive experience and insight into traditional dory and skiff construction methods.